 Women’s Philanthropy Institute at Indiana University Lilly Family School of Philanthropy accepting applications through May 31

-Applications are currently being accepted for the Women’s Philanthropy Institute (WPI) Doctoral Dissertation Fellowship.
+Applications are currently being accepted for the Debra Mesch Doctoral Fellowship for Research on Women’s Philanthropy.
 The one-year, $5,000 fellowship supports doctoral dissertation research and writing that contributes to understanding of women’s philanthropy or gender differences in philanthropic behavior.

-Ph.D. candidates from accredited graduate schools in the United States who have successfully completed their coursework and defended their dissertation proposal are encouraged to apply.
-The application deadline for the 2020 fellowship is May 31.
+Ph.D. candidates from accredited graduate schools who have successfully completed their coursework and defended their dissertation proposal are encouraged to apply.
+The application deadline for the 2023 fellowship is May 31.

-The WPI Doctoral Dissertation Fellowship advances research to expand the base of knowledge on women’s philanthropy.
+The Debra Mesch Doctoral Fellowship for Research on Women’s Philanthropy advances research to expand the base of knowledge on women’s philanthropy.
 Since 2009, the fellowship has supported emerging scholars in a range of academic disciplines, such as philanthropic studies, nonprofit management, higher education, economics, history, anthropology and religious studies.